chippers/blog/content/thing/tauri-params.md

 #### Complicated API

-The API resulting from `Params` (and similar solutions we discussed before) was much too complex for most Rust beginners and some intermediate users.
+The resulting API was much too complex for most Rust beginners and some intermediate users.
 An important goal for [Tauri] is to be welcoming to newcomers in the community and ecosystem.
 Due to our stack enabling native applications with web technology, we naturally see a lot of developers who aren't familiar with Rust but know JavaScript/TypeScript.
 Many are already familiar with other platforms that enable cross-platform desktop applications build with web technology, such as [Electron], and are interested in some benefits that [Tauri] offers.

 #### Maintenance

-This is the downside that actually sparked the Pull Request that removed `Params`.
+This is the downside that actually sparked [the Pull Request that removed `Params`].
 While not more or less important than other downsides, it was the cause for us to re-evaluate the implementation of the [original goals].
 The internal code had turned complex in a number of places alongside triggering lints like `clippy::type_complexity`.
 Places where we accepted references to custom types had many bounds to consider and any type that used `Params` had to deal with the associated types.
 Code that parsed strings into the custom types were also surrounded by boilerplate error handling to panic if the custom type `FromStr` implementation didn't handle unknown string internally.

+A small metric to show some of this internal code complexity is the line change count from [the Pull Request that removed `Params`].
+There were `2,264` lines changed, broken down into `+855 -1,409`.
+That represents roughly 40% less code in places that had to deal with `Params`. <sup>_Keep in mind that lines of code is a terrible metric and doesn't represent quality, only quantity._</sup>

 ### Re-evaluating

-We had some internal discussion of ways to shed all this complexity from implementing the [original goals] without losing the benefit of those goals.
-In the end, a core idea took hold - **these strong user defined types do _not_ need to be part of the [`tauri`] crate**.
+As we had internal discussion on ways to shed all this complexity and still achieve the [original goals], a core idea took hold - **these strong user defined types do _not_ need to be part of the [`tauri`] crate**.
 In fact, all the goals can be more-or-less effectively implemented by another higher level crate which wraps the core.

-This is because of the underlying [Tauri Runtime] requirements which use strings to pass messages around.
+This is because of the underlying [Tauri Runtime] requirements which use strings to pass messages.
 If we store custom types in core, then at some point we have to turn it into a string to pass it down to the underlying runtime.
 If we forgo inserting custom types into core and settle on strings, we can simplify the exposed core API while still allowing at a higher level to use better types.
 A few immediate benefits of only using strings is a much simpler API and less complex code to deal with in core.
 Do we lose any benefits?
 Not really.

 Let's talk about the first goal, enforcing the correct type at compile time.
 A higher level crate can just as effectively enforce this by wrapping the current core API.
 This is effectively moving the `Params` trait out of core and